nearform/polaris/docs/storybook.md

 # Storybook integration

-Polaris has Storybook integration for developing UI components separately in isolation environment, as an individual piece.
-This is useful tool for faster development and quicker iteration.
-Also, it's good to serve as a guide so we don't recreate a component someone else has done.
-The latter contributes to reusability.
+Polaris uses [Storybook](https://storybook.js.org/) for developing UI components.

+[Storybook](https://storybook.js.org/) is a tool for UI development.
+It makes development faster and easier by isolating components.
+This allows you to work on one component at a time.
+You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.

 ### Create stories for native and web platform